memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 In the rest of this page `/usr/lib/memgraph/query_modules` will be used to refer to this directory.
-If you are using Docker, then please do the same but wuth the recently created `modules` directory.
+If you are using Docker, then please do the same but with the recently created `modules` directory.

 ## Python API